wacncontent/CustomizeTool/removeCommentOutput2/articles/cloud-services/storage-nodejs-use-table-storage-cloud-service-app.md

 	Deleting the service may take several minutes.
 After the service has been deleted you receive a message indicating that the service was deleted.

-  [Node.js Web Application using Express]: /develop/nodejs/tutorials/web-app-with-express/
+  [Node.js Web Site using Express]: /develop/nodejs/tutorials/web-app-with-express/
   [Storing and Accessing Data in Azure]: http://msdn.microsoft.com/zh-cn/library/azure/gg433040.aspx
-  [Node.js Web Application]: /documentation/articles/cloud-services-nodejs-develop-deploy-app
+  [Node.js Web Site]: /documentation/articles/cloud-services-nodejs-develop-deploy-app